includeJS/includeJS/src/notes/pragmatic-vscode-shortcuts.md

 - 📕 need to be learned
 - 🤷‍♀️ not sure if useful

-## 1. When editing text, move and make selection by:
+## 1. When editing text, move and make selection by

 ### Character